 Academic Intervention Services

 New York State mandates that all public school districts offer Academic Intervention Services (AIS) to students falling behind in meeting the state standards.
-New York State has established specific levels for proficiency (cut scores) and students falling below these scores are eligible to receive AIS in the designated subject area.

 Additional instruction for students in need